 Common belief is that synthetic marijuana is secure, non-toxic, and elicits a psychoactive (mind-altering) effect related to standard marijuana.
-Nonetheless, case reports and surveys have recognized critical toxicities that happen with use of synthetic marijuana, and some end users have required emergency space treatment method.
-The chemical compounds synthesized for the production of synthetic pot can be much more potent than all-natural THC located in marijuana, and might have much more hazardous side results.
+Nonetheless, case reports and surveys have recognized critical toxicities that happen with the use of synthetic marijuana, and some end users have required emergency space treatment method.
+The chemical compounds synthesized for the production of synthetic pot can be much more potent than all-natural THC located in marijuana and might have much more dangerous results.

 How Does Synthetic Marijuana Work?

 Synthetic marijuana is ingested in a related method to cannabis, both smoked alone in a joint or other devices, such as a pipe or a bong, or rolled into a joint with tobacco or all-natural marijuana.
 Synthetic pot might also be baked into foods, such as brownies, or produced into tea.

 Synthetic marijuana end users report experiences related to these developed by all-natural marijuana — elevated mood, relaxation, and altered perception.
 Typically, the results can be stronger than these of all-natural marijuana due to the synthesized chemical compounds.
 Some end users report psychotic results like excessive anxiousness, paranoia, and hallucinations.